trento-project/wanda/README.md

 In order to get detailed information for an execution, see [Getting Execution details](#getting-execution-details).

-> Please note that execution is _eventually started_, meaning that a successful response to the previous API call does not guarantee that the execution is running, but that it has been accepted by the system to start.
+> Please note that execution is _eventually started_, meaning that a successful response the previous API call does not guarantee that the execution is running, but that it has been accepted by the system to start.

 ### Execution Targets